Michael Chandler said it perfectly at Thursday’s news conference for Bellator NYC.

 Certainly not in terms of stature.
 It’s in the heart of New York City, the No. 1 media market in the world and home to the NBA’s Knicks, the NHL’s Rangers and dozens of other historic moments in sports from Joe Louis to Sugar Ray Robinson to Muhammad Ali to Conor McGregor.

-This was the stage Saturday night as Bellator made its biggest and boldest move as a mixed martial arts promotion by coming to New York City for the first time.
-It is the biggest venue they’ve ever been in, has three title fights, Fedor Emelianenko and oh yeah, it’s on pay-per-view.
+This was the stage Saturday night as Bellator made its biggest and boldest move as a mixed martial arts promotion by coming to New York City for the first time and putting 12,133 fans in the Garden.
+It is the biggest venue they’ve ever been in, had three title fights, Fedor Emelianenko and oh yeah, it’s on pay-per-view.